-The cardinal gave these remarks in a speech at a recent colloquium in Germany to mark the 10th anniversary of Pope Benedict XVI’s motu proprio Summorum Pontificum, which allowed for greater use of what is now called the Extraordinary Form of the Mass.
+The cardinal gave these remarks in a speech at a colloquium in Germany marking the 10th anniversary of Pope Benedict XVI’s motu proprio Summorum Pontificum, which allowed for greater use of what is now called the Extraordinary Form of the Mass.

 Cardinal Sarah said he didn’t think the extent of this problem was fully recognized in the Church.

 “Even today, a significant number of Church leaders underestimate the serious crisis that the Church is going through: relativism in doctrinal, moral and disciplinary teaching, grave abuses, the desacralization and trivialization of the Sacred Liturgy, a merely social and horizontal view of the Church’s mission.”

 He also identified the problem as a lack of faith in the Church’s teaching about the Eucharist by both clergy and laypeople.